andreafabrizi/DNSProxy/README.md

 traces, maybe not anymore on UDP level but eventually on intermediate HTTP(S) webservers' logs, for example on am untrusted DoH server.

-I never meant to state that DNSP is faster or better than any other DNS server but is definitely original on its own.
-Is a buggy piece of threaded code which I created to help people _transporting_ and _sharing_ DNS data in a fancy way.
+I never meant to state that DNSProxy is faster or better than other DNS servers but it is definitely original on its own.
+A buggy piece of threaded code which I created to help people _transporting_ and _sharing_ DNS data in a fancy way.

 ### Launching an instance of dnsp or dnsp-h2
 Simply invoke one of the two available program binaries as follows.

-Start a fully-compliant DoH/h2 server with:
+Start a fully-compliant DoH/h2 server:
 ```bash
 dnsp-h2 -Q
 ```
-Start a pre-h2 pre-DoH (HTTP/1.1) DNSProxy server with:
+Start a pre-h2 pre-DoH (HTTP/1.1) server - DEPRECATED:
 ```bash
 dnsp -l 127.0.0.1 -s https://www.fantuz.net/nslookup-doh.php
 ```